WhitewaterFoundry/Pengwin/BUILDING.md

 ## WLinux Components

-- /create-targz-x64.sh - Builds the WLinux custom Linux distro in a WLinux or Debian environment.
+- build-tar.bat - Builds the WLinux custom Linux distro in a WLinux or Debian environment.
 - Launcher project - Builds the actual executable that is run when a user launches the app.
 - DistroLauncher-Appx project - Builds the distro package with all the assets and other dependencies.

-Read more about the components from the upstream template by Microsoft [here](https://github.com/Microsoft/WSL-DistroLauncher).

 ## Building Requirements
 1. [Visual Studio Community 2017](https://visualstudio.microsoft.com/vs/community/).
 (Free)